-Domestic abuse services are not only commissioned by local authorities, they are also often funded by other public authorities.
+Domestic abuse services are not only commissioned by local authorities, they are also often funded by other public authorities including Police and Crime Commissioners and health bodies.
 The draft statutory guidance emphasises that tackling domestic abuse requires a multi-agency approach, which would require a wider group of public authorities who commission community-based support services to be involved.
 However without a statutory duty on those authorities there is no legal obligation for their involvement; and these services might not be commissioned.

 Cllr Simon Blackburn, Chair of the Local Government Association Safer and Stronger Communities Board, told MPs during the Committee Stage in the House of Commons: "Funding for domestic abuse services comes from the Government to the third sector, Police and Crime Commissioners, health, local authorities we need to think about whether the duty should apply to those authorities as well, but in broad terms Local Government Association welcomes the duty.
-But they want to see early intervention and prevention and community services being given as much weight as accommodation based services."
+But they want to see early intervention and prevention and community services being given as much weight as accommodation based services.#33

 During the Committee Stage in the House of Commons the Domestic Abuse Commissioner told MPs: "In order to address the breadth of domestic abuse services, the statutory duty must encompass those community-based services that are accessed by the majority of victims, survivors and their children, and must also include quality provision for perpetrators.
-I have very real concerns about Local Authorities redistributing their funding simply to meet the statutory duty, and therefore deprioritising those critical community-based services that can intervene earlier and prevent a
+I have very real concerns about Local Authorities redistributing their funding simply to meet the statutory duty, and therefore deprioritising those critical community-based services that can intervene earlier and prevent a survivor from being forced to flee to a refuge.
+There is already ample evidence to support this, and while my mapping work may well add to this evidence base, it is wholly unnecessary for Parliament to wait for it to complete before considering this issue.